Manage Competing Priorities!

 But…

-I have a very simple piece of advice for you.
+I have a straightforward piece of advice for you.

 If what you’re working on isn’t moving you towards your goals and objectives, why are you working on it at all?